In A Hurry? These 3 are the best lotion for tattoos in 2020:

 You want a cream that is designed to keep away dry skin, provide a layer of protection and helps hydrate the area.

 Tattoo lotions also impact the healing process and, potentially, your overall health.
-Many cheaper lotions will use a formula that contain synthetic or harmful ingredients.
+Many cheaper lotions will use a formula that contains synthetic or harmful ingredients.
 You should expect to pay about $20 for a quality tattoo lotion.

 No – you should use a moisturizer, lotion, ointment or balm that is specifically formulated for use on a tattoo (i.e., no colorants, hypoallergenic, goes on light, etc.) Tattoos are open wounds, and the less “junk” you put on, the better.
 Aftercare for a tattoo can be a grueling process.
 Search for a cream, lotion, ointment or butter that has a formula specifically made for tattoo aftercare.